xiaoxigua-1/takumi/README.md

 # takumi

+> 🚧 This project is under development.

 High-performance Rust library for generating images with CSS Flexbox-like layouts.

-*Takumi (匠) means "artisan" or "craftsman" in Japanese - reflecting the precision and artistry required to craft beautiful images through code.*
+_Takumi (匠) means "artisan" or "craftsman" in Japanese - reflecting the precision and artistry required to craft beautiful images through code._

 ## Crates